escobar022/okta-cic-201-workshop/content/40_Add Business Login/1_Enterprise Connections/_index.en.md

 We have created a sample Okta Workforce tenant to simulate a business customer's employee single sign-on (SSO) implementation.
 In a new tab, navigate to https://okta-cic-workshop-org-creator.herokuapp.com/

-- **Auth0 Tenant Name**: This is the name of your own Auth0 tenant you are using at the moment.
-You can also find the name by going to https://manage.auth0.com/dashboard/region/tenant-name
+- **Auth0 Tenant Name**: This is the name of your own Auth0 tenant you are using at the moment, it is **not** the URL in your web browser.
+To find this value, go to your CIC tenant, click on Applications > Applications, click on Storytime, go to the Settings tab, and copy the value under "Domain" (the value will have the naming convention {tenant-name}.cic-demo-platform.auth0app.com).
+Be sure to copy the entire value under "Domain".
 - **A name for your organization**: Use the naming scheme your-name-workshop or similar unique names to avoid conflict with other lab participants
 - **Email address**: You can use any email address, though we recommend using an @example.com email, e.g. your-name@example.com.
 - **First and last name are optional** and can be entered if you want to see that this information will be transferred to Auth0 later on as well